cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/vnc-client-in-browser.md

 ## Configure VNC on your virtual machine

-This section walks through installing a VNC server with TightVNC and the Gnome User Interface.
+This section covers how to install a VNC server with TightVNC and the Gnome User Interface.
 If you already have a VNC server installed, you can skip this step.

 1. Open a terminal window for your VM.